Kile/Kile/README.md

 ## Hello!
-My name is Kile and I write code in Python, TypeScript and rust.
+My name is Kile (not really) and I write code in Python, TypeScript and rust.
 I am also trying to learn new languages.
 I am for hire for your projects as well

 ## Contact me
 To reach me you can dm me on discord (`Kile#0606`) or join my server.
 You can also send me an email: `killua.bot.help@gmail.com`